megler/Day31-Flashcards-Exe/README.md

 A foreign language frequently used words application using tkinter.
 Day 31 Python Bootcamp

+## NOTICE
+If you download the .exe, Windows Defender or Avast will flag it as malware.
+This is because the executable is unsigned.
+This program is for display purposes only and really isn't being designed for mass distribution.

+It is for anyone who wants to have a working example of the code found in the repo.

 ## Usage
 This is a reformatted version [original](https://github.com/megler/Day31-Foreign_Language-Flashcards)